Detection of Bacterial and Viral Pathogens Using Fluorescence Activated Sensing Technology (FAST System)

 Stage of Development

-Studies are done to demonstrate that the assay can be used to specifically detect the presence of Bacillus anthracis pX01 and pX02 plasmids, E-Coli genomic DNA and Bacillus subtilis genomic DNA.
-Studies also completed to develop a Dengue virus assay which can detect Dengue serotypes in a highly sensitive single-tube multiplex assay.
+Studies have demonstrated that the assay can be used to specifically detect the presence of (1) Bacillus anthracis pX01 and pX02 plasmids; (2) Escherichia coli genomic DNA; (3) Bacillus subtilis genomic DNA; (4) different Dengue serotypes in a highly sensitive single-tube multiplex assay; (5) Chlamydia trachomatis in human urine.

-The initial work was funded by Department of Defense (DoD) and focused on the development of a stand-alone instrument capable of detecting bioterror threat organism.
-As a part of this work, Georgetown scientists developed probes against Bacillus anthracis that have been validated by DoD.
-Also, most recently, the researchers developed and delivered to DoD a semi-automated prototype of a stand-alone detector that uses these probes.
+The initial work was funded by the Department of Defense (DoD) and focused on the development of a stand-alone instrument capable of detecting bioterror threat organisms.
+As a part of that work, Georgetown scientists developed probes against Bacillus anthracis that have been validated by DoD.
+The researchers developed and delivered to DoD a semi-automated prototype of a stand-alone detector that uses these probes.